Lisa Schimmenti, M.D.

 Research is a fascinating journey — one that has led to many exciting discoveries for better treatments for devastating illness and disease.

-I encourage you to visit my research laboratory website, read my research profile and at least one of my publications prior to the event.
+I encourage you to read my research profile and at least one of my publications prior to the event.

-- Michael Joyner, M.D., Professor of Anesthesiology, Mayo Clinic
+- Lisa Schimmenti, M.D., Professor of Pediatrics, Mayo Clinic